Graduate Student Oral Exam Attendance

 All Lawrence/Edwards Campus Graduate students

 Ideally, all members of the committee are physically present at graduate student oral examinations, which include the master’s final oral exam (i.e. thesis defense), the doctoral comprehensive oral exam, and the doctoral final oral exam (i.e. dissertation defense).
+Oral examinations which do not meet the attendance requirements below are not valid.
+A student's milestone outcome will not be influenced by any proceedings that take place without all members either physically present or participating by approved, mediated means.
+If a committee member has not arrived, the exam may not begin and if a committee member leaves, the exam may not proceed.

 In all cases, the student being examined, the chair of the committee, and the Graduate Studies Representative must all be physically present at the examination or defense.
 Mediated attendance by the student, chair, or Graduate Studies Representative is prohibited.